 2) Publish Case Studies

 Share your experience with your readers by publishing case studies on your blog.
 It can be related to anything but it’s better if it is closely related to your niche.
-Explain how you implemented something, the observations and what the outcome was – whether it was a desired outcome or not, etc. Checkout these example case studies by WordPress.com VIP for a better understanding.
+Explain how you implemented something, the observations and what the outcome was – whether it was the desired outcome or not, etc. Check out these example case studies by WordPress.com VIP for a better understanding.

 3) Write Tutorials